fabiosantoscode/python-hipay/README.rst

 my client test account, all the testing credit cards seems to already bound to some existing accounts and Hipay don't seem to allow sharing these cards among test accounts.
-You'll also need your test client account tight to your mobile since Hipay will send you a five digits verifiacation number for every payment you do with your client test account.
+You'll also need your test client account tight to your mobile since Hipay will send you a five digits verification number for every payment you do with your client test account.